dgbailey/mixedModels/README.md

 The test statistic is chosen in such a way that it has a known distribution under the null hypothesis.
 This distribution is typically derived based on theoretical considerations or statistical assumptions.
 The choice of the test statistic depends on the nature of the hypothesis being tested and the specific statistical test being performed.

+ In hypothesis testing and confidence interval estimation, a t statistic is typically computed as the ratio of the difference between an estimate and a hypothesized value (usually the population mean or coefficient) to the standard error of the estimate.

+The formula for a t statistic is:

+t = (estimate - hypothesized value) / standard error

+For example, in a t-test comparing the means of two independent groups, the t statistic is calculated as the difference between the sample means divided by the standard error of the difference.
+In regression analysis, t statistics are computed for each coefficient to test their significance by comparing the coefficient estimate to zero.

 *So in regression, the coefficients are the test statistics*

 No, in regression, the coefficients themselves are not considered test statistics.
 The coefficients in regression analysis represent the estimated parameters that describe the relationship between the independent variables and the dependent variable.